retrocomputacion/retrobbs/readme.md

 | `entryZpath` | Path to the program files, default is '/programs'

 ### Function IMAGEGALLERY:
-Display the list of images in a directory, the user selected file will be transferred and displayed.
+Display the list of images in a directory, the user-selected file will be transferred and displayed.

 `config.ini` parameter keys: